KingdomStudiosIO/docs/how-defi-kingdoms-works/the-gardens.md

 |<sub>Epoch 9</sub>|<sub>21%</sub>|<sub>79%</sub>|<sub>10.9</sub>|<sub>61.4</sub>|<sub>230.8</sub>|<sub>0.0</sub>|<sub>0.0</sub>|
 |<sub>Epoch 10</sub>|<sub>23%</sub>|<sub>77%</sub>|<sub>9.4</sub>|<sub>69.4</sub>|<sub>232.2</sub>|<sub>69.4</sub>|<sub>232.2</sub>|

-### Locking Model -Early Unlocking with Hero NFTs
+### Locking Model - Early Unlocking with Hero NFTs

 **One amazing and unique feature of Defi Kingdoms that sets us apart from any other DeFi exchange out there today is the ability for Heroes to mine for unlocked tokens, unlocking locked JEWEL tokens early based on their stats.**

 ### Locking Model - Rationale

 This locking model helps the project retain value for the long-term, and ensures only those who see the long-term vision of DeFi Kingdoms jump in and earn the maximized rewards available to early adopters.
-Further, this locking model both balances the rewards needed to attract early providers of the necessary liquidity against the long term interest of a sustainable price for an in game token and concurrently provides early LP stakers a strategic choice to claim early and compound their staking rewards at the cost of locking more of their Jewel rewards until after Epoch 51 (unless locked earlier by Hero NFTs) or to delay claiming until an Epoch with a higher unlock percentage at an opportunity cost of not being able to utilize any garden rewards in the meantime.
+Further, this locking model both balances the rewards needed to attract early providers of the necessary liquidity against the long term interest of a sustainable price for an in game token and concurrently provides early LP stakers a strategic choice to claim early and compound their staking rewards at the cost of locking more of their JEWEL rewards until after Epoch 51 (unless locked earlier by Hero NFTs) or to delay claiming until an Epoch with a higher unlock percentage at an opportunity cost of not being able to utilize any garden rewards in the meantime.

-As noted above, once claimed, locked tokens remain locked until the end of the 51st Epoch (estimated in Q3 2022 depending on Harmony block speeds) at which point such locked Jewel will begin to unlock ratably over the next year (assuming a block speed of 2 seconds per block on the Harmony Blockchain).
+As noted above, once claimed, locked tokens remain locked until the end of the 51st Epoch (estimated in Q3 2022 depending on Harmony block speeds) at which point such locked JEWEL will begin to unlock ratably over the next year (assuming a block speed of 2 seconds per block on the Harmony Blockchain).
 After the end of Epoch 51 and we reach the point where 100% of gardening rewards claimed will be unlocked, all locked tokens previously claimed during the prior 51 Epochs not otherwise unlocked through Hero mining quests will begin to unlock ratably over the year (and will be fully unlocked by approximately Q3 2022 assuming a 2 seconds per block speed on the Harmony Blockchain during such year).

 ![](../.gitbook/assets/screen-shot-2021-07-31-at-10.02.00-pm.png)